 - Call a Rabbit a "Smeerp": Posts made on Usenet are called "News" instead of, well, "posts" (hence why Usenet is referred to as a newsgroup and why news is a place for discussion about Usenet itself, rather than being about actual news).
 This isn't much of a big deal for those who have been on the Internet for a long time, but it can certainly be jarring to the more modern Internet user.

-- Not Quite Dead: Even though Usenet has been largely superseded by Forums, Message Boards, and Image Boards (which in and on themselves are dying out because of mobile) and has all in all been considered to be in decline, it still remains fully functional as of 2017 since, unlike other web platforms, Usenet does not have a centralized administration and will continue to exist so long as someone maintains a server running somewhere, no matter how small it is.
+- Not Quite Dead: Even though Usenet has been largely superseded by Forums, Message Boards, and Image Boards (which in and on themselves are being supplanted by mobile) and has all in all been considered to be in decline, it still remains fully functional since, unlike other web platforms, Usenet does not have a centralized administration and will continue to exist so long as someone maintains a server running somewhere, no matter how small it is.

 - Trope Codifier: Due to its nature as both the predecessor of Forums and the very first place for discussion on the Internet in general, Usenet can be logically seen as this for several tropes that are now commonly applied to Message Boards.